The Limits of Lifestyle: Why Healthy Habits Alone May Not Protect Your Retirement Years

 • AMPK (AMP-activated protein kinase): This cellular energy sensor promotes mitochondrial biogenesis and fat burning.
 Exercise activates AMPK, but aging reduces this response.

-• NAD+ levels: This crucial coenzyme declines by up to 50% between the ages of 40 and 60, affecting hundreds of enzymatic reactions.
+• NAD+ levels: This crucial coenzyme declines by up to 50% between ages 40 and 60, affecting hundreds of enzymatic reactions.
 Lifestyle alone cannot restore youthful NAD+ levels.

 • Cellular senescence pathways: Emerging senolytic approaches specifically target and remove senescent cells, something no amount of healthy living can achieve directly.

-Several medications originally developed for other conditions show promise in targeting fundamental aging mechanisms:
+Several medications originally developed for other conditions, as well as select natural compounds, show promise in targeting fundamental aging mechanisms:

 Metformin: The Metabolic Optimizer

-Originally a diabetes medication, metformin activates AMP-activated protein kinase (AMPK) and inhibits complex I of the mitochondrial electron transport chain.
+Initially a diabetes medication, metformin activates AMP-activated protein kinase (AMPK; your cells’ fuel gauge) and inhibits complex I of the mitochondrial electron transport chain.
 This creates a mild metabolic stress that:

 • Enhances insulin sensitivity beyond what diet alone achieves